ELLIOTTCABLE/oh-chunk/README.markdown

 get one of you fine chaps to do it for me? ;)

 As for the name ...
 I started playing Minecraft with my girlfriend.
-The night we began playing, we were quickly overridden by zombies, lost the (very little, in retrospect) that we'd managed to do, and got very fed-up very quickly.
+The night we began playing, we were quickly overridden by zombies, lost all (very little, in retrospect) that we'd managed to do, and got very fed-up very quickly.
 For weeks thereafter, we both exclusively played in Peaceful.
 Finally, when I decided to balls-up and try to take on Easy, and mobs, again, I titled the world we'd be playing in “Oh, fuck.”
 This map is intended to evoke a similar feeling.
 (That, and the